FREQUENTLY ASKED QUESTIONS (FAQs)

 Our PVC panels are suitable for painting, especially the “White Matt” design.

-Is it easy to install PVC products yourself?
+Is it easy to install PVC products myself?

 PVC panels are easy to install by the average DIYer.
-Panels can be cut by using a saw (manual or electric) or a sharp knife.
-Panels can be attached to a framework of battens using nails or screws.
-Stapling and gluing methods can be used, but is not recommended.
+Panels can be cut by using a saw (manual or electric) or a sharp utility knife.
+Panels can be attached to a framework of battens (brandering) using ordinary fine thread drywall screws.
+Stapling and gluing methods should not be used under any circumstances.